esphome/esphome-docs/components/lvgl.rst

 Widgets
 -------

 At the next level of the LVGL object hierarchy are the widgets, which support styling directly.
 They can have sub-parts, which may be styled separately.
 Usually styles are inherited, but this depends on widget specifics or functionality.
-The widget and its parts have states, and the different styling can be set for different states.
+The widget and its parts have states, and different styling can be set for different states.

 Widgets can have children, which can be any other widgets.
 Think of this as a nested structure.
 The child widgets move with the parent and if the parent is hidden the children will be hidden too.